 Dental bonding is an economical alternative to porcelain veneers.
 Typically completed in one visit, dental bonding can be used to address a range of dental concerns.
+Bonding is a cosmetic dental procedure we provide to our new and existing patients.
 With dental bonding, Dr. Deckard can treat:

 Dental bonding is ideal for both young and adult patients.
 Dental bonding provides beautiful, natural-looking results without the need for long or invasive treatment.
-The dental bonding material is a highly malleable material that can be shaped, molded, and color matched to blend with an existing tooth.
+The dental bonding material is a highly malleable material.
+A dentist can shape, mold, and color match it to blend in with an existing tooth.
 The tooth bonding procedure is painless and only requires one short visit to our Washington, DC dental office.

 Cosmetic dentist Dr. Justin Deckard offers dental bonding as a cost-effective solution for common cosmetic and restorative dental concerns.
 Dr. Deckard can create a comprehensive solution to address a wide range of dental concerns.
 Our goal is to help each of our patients achieve a healthy, stable, and beautiful smile.

+A tooth bonding procedure is not invasive and we can complete it in a single visit.
 The dental bonding procedure begins with a light etching to the surface of the affected teeth.
-For the bonding material to adhere to the tooth, a small amount of enamel will need to be removed.
+For the bonding material to adhere to the tooth, we will need to remove a small amount of enamel.

-Patients can enjoy their new smile immediately after their treatment.
+Patients can enjoy their new smiles immediately after their treatment.
 Dr. Deckard will discuss any aftercare instructions after the procedure.
-Be sure to follow the aftercare instructions to ensure your newly bonded teeth remain stable and healthy.
+The downside to choosing tooth bonding is that it is not as durable as porcelain veneers or dental crowns.
+The results can last anywhere from three to ten years the tooth if you properly maintain the tooth.
+Dr. Deckard highly recommends avoiding chewing on hard foods or items.
+Doing so can chip the bonding material.
+This includes chewing on ice, pen caps, your fingernails, hard candy, etc. Be sure to follow the aftercare instructions to ensure your newly bonded teeth remain stable and healthy.
 With routine dental visits and good oral hygiene, tooth bonding can last for many years.

 To determine if tooth bonding is right for your smile, visit our Washington, DC dentist office.
 To schedule an appointment, call (202) 851-7554 or request an appointment online.